British Navy Says It Seized Smuggled Iranian Missiles

 "The seized packages were returned to the UK for technical analysis which revealed that the shipment contained multiple rocket engines for the Iranian produced 351 land attack cruise missile and a batch of 358 surface-to-air missiles," it added.

-It did not say where the missiles were bound, but said the 351 cruise missile, with a range of 1,000 km (620 miles), is often used by Yemen's Houthi group to target Saudi Arabia and the United Arab Emirates.
+It did not say where the missiles were bound, but said the 351 cruise missile, with a range of 620 miles, is often used by Yemen's Houthi group to target Saudi Arabia and the United Arab Emirates.

 The U.S. Navy destroyer USS Gridley supported the February seizure, the Royal Navy said.
 Both seizures occurred while HMS Montrose was on routine maritime security operations, it added.